georgepence/georgepence/README.md

-I'm currently enrolled in Sofware Engineering II at Oregon State University (Winter 2022).
+I'm currently enrolled in Sofware Engineering II at Oregon State University (Spring 2022).

+I have completed:

+- Introduction to to Computer Science I & II
+- Discrete Structures in Computer Science
+- Web Development
+- Data Structures
+- Introduction to Databases
+- Software Enginieering I & II

+I am currently taking Computer Architecture & Assembly Language

 <!--
 **georgepence/georgepence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.